 On special occasions students are permitted to wear a selection of their own casual clothes to school instead of their normal uniform.
-Generally, these occasions are held as fundraisers for selected charities, therefore a gold coin donation from each student is seen to be appropriate.
+Generally, these occasions are held as fundraisers for selected charities, therefore a gold coin donation from each student is appropriate.

 Whilst it is a casual clothes day, the School still expects students to observe principles concerning the dignity of each person and the respect for others.
-Students need to be mindful of the styles of clothing and appearance that are deemed to be inappropriate at The Peninsula School.
+Students need to be mindful of the styles of clothing and appearance that are deemed to be inappropriate at Peninsula Grammar.

 In the case of girls, items considered inappropriate include singlet tops, tops that expose the midriff, micro shorts and micro skirts.
 This also extends to dresses with singlet or shoestring straps.
 Hair still needs to be tied back for some subjects such as Technology and Science.
 The School rules still apply with regard to the wearing of jewellery, make-up and nail polish.